By Selina Fillinger

 Sun Matinees at 2:00pm

 Performance Exceptions: Opening night is not available for purchase.
-There are no Sunday evening performances on May 26 and June 2.
+There is no Sunday evening performance on June 2.

 Something Clean was originally commissioned and developed through the Sideshow Theatre Company Freshness Initiative.